-From November 1st 2021 the article processing charge (APC) will increase to $1125 discounted from the full rate of $1500.
+The article processing charge (APC) is $1125 discounted from the full rate of $1520.
 Members of the British Neuroscience Association will receive a 50% discount off the full rate.

 *If the paying party is based in the European Union, to comply with European law, value added tax (VAT) must be added to the APC.
 Providing a VAT registration number will allow an institution to be exempt from paying this tax, except for UK institutions.